gibsongGH/model_ops_demo/README.md

 This project is a collaborative initiative brought to you by **SuperDataScience**, a global community dedicated to advancing the fields of **Data Science, Machine Learning, and AI**.
 * Develop a **FastAPI backend** (with a minimal frontend)
 * **Containerize** your application with Docker
-* Set up a **basic Continuous Improvement / Continuous Develpment pipeline** using GitHub Actions
+* Set up a **basic Continuous Integration / Continuous Develpment pipeline** using GitHub Actions
 * **Deploy** the service to a cloud platform such as Hugging Face Spaces, Render, or AWS/GCP

 ## 📊 Dataset / Model